TheOdinProject/curriculum/ruby/ruby.md

 #### A Brief Summary
 `Enumerable` gives you lots of useful ways of doing something to every element of an array or hash, which is a very common type of need when you're building programs.

-`.each` is an iterator method you've seen plenty of times before now and it basically just goes through each item in the object you called it on and passes it to the block that you specified.
+`each` is an iterator method you've seen plenty of times before now and it basically just goes through each item in the object you called it on and passes it to the block that you specified.
 It will return the original object that it was called on:

     > [1,2,3].each { |num| print "#{num}! " }
     1!
 2!
 3! => [1,2,3]